• Home

 Classes, groups and individuals, exposed to my different approaches experience dramatic results.
 Dynamic professional development seminars and my three books help teachers stimulate students’ natural learning abilities, bringing kids out of the math doldrums into math power.
 (Click the "Professional Development" and/or "Books to Buy" tabs above if you want to look at them.)

 Young people, or even adults, just need to get the real scoop behind the methods in a clear and fun way.
-They are thirsty for the concepts, the number sense, the "gut feeling," the internal knowing that what they are doing is right.
-Yes, even if they just say "I’m bored," or "This sucks!" they would love to be truly turned on to math.
+They are thirsty for the concepts, the number sense, the “gut feeling,” the internal knowing that what they are doing is right.
+Yes, even if they just say “I’m bored,” or “This sucks!” they would love to be truly turned on to math.
 They just don’t think it’s possible.
 Let’s face it, math boredom, anxiety, and hatred are legitimate, —even healthy— reactions to material that is meaningless, monotone, black-and-white and repetitive.
-How would you react with a daily portion of sawdust for your meals?
+How would you react with a daily portion of sawdust for your meals

-“gut feeling” in getting answers
+photo-2How students regain contact with their “gut feeling” in getting answers

 Here’s a simple, basic example touching on the bodily-kinesthetic and visual-spatial intelligences of a child (there are numerous others that could show you more in-depth use of these and other intelligences).
 How much is 30 ÷ 1/2 + 10?
 Answer fairly quickly!